 The City also has an agreement with a business to relocate to the City.
 The City has agreed to rebate a portion of the sales taxes collected by the business.
-The business is required to operate within the City for a period of 10 years.
+The business is required to operate within the City for a period of 10 years ending January 2031.
 The City will rebate portions of sales taxes paid by the business over the term of the agreement up to \$600,000 in total.
 Payments are made quarterly by the City.
-The amount paid for the year ended December 31, 2022 was \$140,557.
+The amount paid for the year ended December 31, 2024 was \$91,138.
+As of December 31, 2024, total payments made since the agreement commenced were \$457,088.